MistyCommunity/Documentation/src/content/misty-i/reference/javascript-api.md

 ```

 ### misty.GetImageList

 Obtains a list of the images stored on Misty.

-**Note:** With the on-robot JavaScript API, data returned by this and other "Get" type commands must be passed into a callback function to be processed and made available for use in your skill.
-By default, callback functions for "Get" type commands are given the same name as the correlated command, prefixed with an underscore: `_<COMMAND>`.
-For more on handling data returned by "Get" type commands, see ["Get" Data Callbacks](../../../misty-i/coding-misty/local-skill-architecture/#-quot-get-quot-data-callbacks).

 ```javascript
 // Syntax
 misty.GetImageList([string callback], [string callbackRule = "synchronous"], [string skillToCall], [int prePauseMs], [int postPauseMs])
 ```

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** With the on-robot JavaScript API, data returned by this and other "Get" type commands must be passed into a callback function to be processed and made available for use in your skill.
+By default, callback functions for "Get" type commands are given the same name as the correlated command, prefixed with an underscore: `_<COMMAND>`.
+For more on handling data returned by "Get" type commands, see ["Get" Data Callbacks](../../../misty-i/coding-misty/local-skill-architecture/#-quot-get-quot-data-callbacks).
+{{box op="end"}}

 Arguments